dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 There's a limit to how much nginx can send back in one request, so we just throw the whole thing in a big loop to dump as much as we can.
 The choice of `0x128000` is arbitrary.

 # Use Leaked Binary to Complete Exploit
 At this point we have enough information to complete the exploit.
 The dumped binary is incomplete, so most tools have a hard time/refuse to analyze it.
-Thankfully, we can still look for gadgets with some guess and check and feeding bytes into a disassembler by hand.
+Thankfully, we can still look for gadgets with some guess-and-check and feeding bytes into a disassembler by hand.
 We had a general sense for where the code segment should be from our nginx binary, and looked for some basic gadgets.
 In the end, we found two that were enough:

 - `0x97232: pop rax ; ret`
 - `0x9f158: mov QWORD PTR [rsi], rax ; mov rax, rdx; ret`

 The second gadget is particularly powerful.
-Not only does it allow us to write data to memory, but it also allows us to write the return value of a function in `rax` to memory, which turns out to be very helpful.
+Not only does it allow us to write data to memory, but it also allows us to write the return value of a function in `rax` to memory, which turned out to be very helpful.

 ## kmh's Solution
 kmh's solution came as a result of us asking where the flag should be (file, environment, memory, etc.) An admin told us that the flag was in the file `/flag.txt`, and that this path would be added to the challenge description. kmh's solution was to `open` this file, then use `sendfile` to send it to our socket.